Concrete Scanning

 Schedule a Project Today

-GPRS offers ground penetrating radar, video pipe inspection, as well as mapping and modeling services.
+GPRS offers ground penetrating radar, video pipe inspection, 3D laser scanning, drone imagery, virtual tours, as well as mapping and modeling services, and more.
 Our Project Managers have the skills and equipment to handle any subsurface challenges.
 To do this, GPRS uses various advanced locating technologies in conjunction with our world-class SIM process.

 Don't wait.
 To schedule a project with GPRS, click here.
 Our highly trained Project Managers will keep your project on time, on budget, and safe.